RyanZim/eslint-config-problems/README.md

 ## Installation & Usage

-`eslint-config-problems` doesn't set any environments by default, other than the `es6` environment (to turn on the ES2015 parser, allow `Promise`, etc.) So you'll have to manually set your environment in your ESLint config.
+`eslint-config-problems` doesn't set any environments by default, other than the `es6` environment.
+So you'll have to manually set your environment in your ESLint config.
 Here's a [list of environments](http://eslint.org/docs/user-guide/configuring#specifying-environments).

 If you're using ES Modules, you will need to set `sourceType: module` in the `parserOptions`, like this: